aliv029bmj/codemate/README.md

 ## Usage

+After installation, Code566 starts with no mode selected by default.
+To start using the extension:

+1. Click on the "Select Code566 Mode" button in the status bar, or
-1. After installation, open the Command Palette (`Ctrl+Shift+P` or `F1`)
+2. Open the Command Palette (`Ctrl+Shift+P` or `F1`)
-2. Type "Code566: Select Mode" and press Enter
+3. Type "Code566: Select Mode" and press Enter
-3. Choose your preferred mode from the list
+4. Choose your preferred mode from the list

+Only one mode can be active at a time.
+You can switch between modes or disable all modes through the same command.

 Each mode has its own unique commands and features: